German and German Studies Program

-- The German language major consists of 10 courses in German, a second language requirement of 4 courses (up to the 202 level), a course in linguistics and another course in a content area related to the major.
+- The German language concentration is now part of the new Bachelor of Arts in Languages and Cultures.
+The German concentration consists of 10 courses in German, a second language requirement of 4 courses (through the 202 level), a course in linguistics and another course in a content area related to the major.
 You can consult the advising sheet for the German major here.

 - The German language minor consists of 18 credits in the language.
-You can start your minor in GER 101.
-Courses must taken in consultation with the program advisor.
+You can start your minor with GER 101 or higher, for a total of 6 courses, taken in consultation with the program advisor.

-You can also complete your major language requirements with our German courses.
+You can also complete the language requirements for another departmental major with our German courses, including 101-202 and/or culture clusters..
 Man kann auch die folgenden Vorlesungen belegen.

 For a complete list of courses, consult the official Course Catalog.